googleapis/google-cloud-python/packages/google-cloud-network-connectivity/docs/index.rst

 .. include:: multiprocessing.rst

-This package includes clients for multiple versions of ``google-cloud-network-connectivity``.
+This package includes clients for multiple versions of Network Connectivity Center.
-By default, you will get version ``v1``.
+By default, you will get version ``networkconnectivity_v1``.

 API Reference
 -------------